vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Add function ][ Breadcrumb(Pro) ] Add breadcrumb settings now work with Vektor Inc. theme products.
-[ Add function ][ Classic FAQ / New FAQ ] Support structured data.
-[ Add Function ] Add a mode to extract class name for Font awesome icon.
+[ Add function ] Add a mode to extract class name for Font awesome icon.
 [ Add function ] Added support for custom CSS including pseudo-elements.
 [ Add function ][ Column ] Add toolbar link for components.
+[ Specification Change ][ Classic FAQ / New FAQ ] Support structured data.
 [ Specification Change ][ Link toolbar ] Fix to prevent adding http:// or https:// when a relative path is entered.
 [ Bug fix ][ Breadcrumb(Pro) ] Fixed pagination customization in post list.

 = 1.83.0 =
-[ Add Function ][ Alert ] Add icon setting and inner block.
+[ Add function ][ Alert ] Add icon setting and inner block.
 [ Bug fix ][ Grid Column Card ] Fixed an issue where using a synced pattern would cause the destination edit page to crash.
 [ Bug fix ][ Core List ] Add support for handling list color in old settings.
 [ Bug fix ][ Tab Item ] When duplicating an active tab-item block, no more than one tab-item block becomes active.